 No matter what petroleum product is being loaded/unloaded some personal protection equipment (PPE) must be worn.
 Refer to WHMIS Safety Data Sheets (SDS) for details of appropriate PPE and safety measures for all hazardous materials you are handling and transporting.
 In general, clothing made of nylon materials or other synthetic materials which are known to generate static electricity are prohibited.
 Outermost layers of clothing, including hoods, must be flame resistant and not impede vision when worn.
 In the sections following, it will outline the specific PPE that must be worn when loading/unloading each product.

-Note: Traction aids must be accessible for driver use at all times of the year, either in the truck cab or carried on person.
-During winter months, drivers shall use embedded or over-the-shoe intrinsically safe traction aids as hazards dictate.
+NOTE | Traction aids must be accessible for driver use at all times of the year, either in the truck cab or

 These symbols will be used to indicate the PPE Required.